Skarsnik/QUsb2snes/docs/index.md

 ## Emulators, SNES Classic...

 QUsb2Snes is a replacement for the middle part of the previous diagram.
-Since now the application does not access directly the Sd2Snes through the Usb connection.
-Nothing prevent this intermediate part to trick the applications to make them access something else, like a Snes Emulator or a SNES Classic
+Since now the application does not access directly the Sd2Snes through the Usb connection; nothing prevent this intermediate part to trick the applications to make them access something else, like a Snes Emulator or a SNES Classic

 For example Snes9x